Symposia (S), Workshops (W), and Tutorials (T) at HICSS-58

 SWTs on Scientific Inquiry and Research Methods

-The goals of this tutorial are to inform and guide researchers in the most up-to-date practices of netnographic research, which include its adaptation to the study of virtual worlds, augmented reality, and the Metaverse.
-Extended netnography techniques include the use of peripherals and generative AI.
+The goals of this tutorial are to inform and guide researchers in the most up-to-date practices of netnographic research, which include the use of generative AI to assist in the qualitative data interpretation of small sets of “deep data” adaptation to the study of virtual worlds, augmented reality, the Metaverse, and its deployment in transformative projects built on action research foundations.
 This half-day tutorial will introduce netnography and explain its recent evolution in the systems science field with an emphasis on specific hands-on methods for conducting this style of research and examples of its successful completion.
 The tutorial will develop the current procedures, opportunities, and challenges of netnography within the broader context of cultural approaches to systems science, with a particular focus on customer experience, service experience, and organizational technology contexts.
 The session will be led by a researcher who has authored five books covering the method as well as its adaptations and applications.

 • discern and develop appropriate systems science topics and questions for netnographic research;